Ditch the Copycats — Explore Kansai Like a Local

 Osaka’s neighborhoods are as diverse as its people, each offering a distinctive flavor of city life and nightlife worth exploring.
 The heart of Osaka’s entertainment scene is Dotonbori—radiant with neon lights, massive animated billboards, and the reflection of color in its famous canal.

 After sunset, Dotonbori transforms into a bustling hub where street performers draw crowds, and the aroma of yakisoba and takoyaki fills the air.
-The legendary Glico running man sign is a must for your “Osaka at night” photo collection.
+The legendary Glico running man sign is a must for your “Osaka at night” photo collection, a true landmark in Osaka.

 For a deeper dive, stroll along Hozenji Yokocho alley where centuries-old lanterns and hidden izakayas invite you to sample real Osaka food in a truly atmospheric setting.
 Families will find street food stalls and themed arcades, while adults can hop between cozy bars or vibrant karaoke lounges.